pandodao/developers.pando.im/docs/guide/wallets.md

 # Wallets

-## Mixin Messenger

-[Mixin Messenger](https://mixin.network/messenger) is an open source cryptocurrency wallet, which supports almost all popular cryptocurrencies.

-Mixin Messenger is developed by Mixin Dev Team, who release it under the GPL-3.0 license.

-For users, please download the app from its [official website](https://mixin.network/messenger).

-For developers, please check out [its source code here](https://github.com/MixinNetwork/).

 ## Fennec

 [Fennec](https://pando.im/fennec) is an open source browser extension that allows you to easily manage your own crypto assets wallet of Mixin Network.